Peliha-ip/The-Cold-Above/README.md

 - Fuzzy worms love to hang out in stellarwood and xenoowood trees.
 - Snow golems can be created with carved melons, granting you the melon snow golem, just a visual variant of the existing snow golem.
 - Bone mealing a phlox or a crocus will turn it into the huge variant of the flower.
+- To venture the abyss, lights that can be place underwater would be required as the abyss are 100% pitch black with a few glowing mobs.
+The pressure is also a thing to take into consideration.
+Enchanting your armor with pressure standing will make it easier for you to stand the pressure.
+Having one piece of armor enchanted with pressure standing will only reduce pressure damage of 25%, two for 50%, three for 75%, and all for immunity to pressure damage.
+- Pressure standing is also great for dimensions with different pressure levels to the surface.

 Items:
 - Maple boat